krnets/codewars-practice/README.md

 - Kyu: is a mark of kata difficulty as well as user rank on Codewars (starting from 8 kyu and working towards 1 kyu)

-Currently ranked `2 kyu` overall with 1850+ katas completed.
+Currently ranked `2 kyu` overall with 1900+ katas completed.

   Total Languages Trained: 3
-Highest Trained: JavaScript (2 kyu)
+  Highest Trained: JavaScript
   Most Recent: Java

   Java: 3 kyu
+  Python: 3 kyu
   JavaScript: 2 kyu
-Python: 3 kyu

 ### [Ranking](http://www.codewars.com/about)